 “I hope that this ruling inspires and strengthens supporters of the Palestinian movement to continue advocating against Israel’s flagrant violations of international law.”

-The tribunal found?that support for Palestinian resistance?does not constitute extremism, and therefore revoking her visa under these grounds violated her fundamental rights.
+The tribunal found?that support for Palestinian resistance?does not constitute extremism and therefore revoking her visa?on these grounds violated her fundamental rights.

-Tasnima Uddin, of the European Legal Support Centre (ELSC), said the “landmark legal victory is a powerful reminder” that government measures are often wielded to criminalise dissent, particularly within Palestinian, Muslim, and other minority communities.
+Tasnima Uddin of the European Legal Support Centre (ELSC) said the “landmark legal victory is a powerful reminder” that government measures?were often wielded to criminalise dissent, particularly within Palestinian, Muslim and other minority communities.

 Ms Uddin warned of the danger of using “vague security terms” to stifle expressions of solidarity with Palestine.